 Invisalign® can straighten your teeth in as little as 12 to 18 months.
 Yet, it’s important to wear your retainer after treatment as directed by our cosmetic dentist.
 Your retainer is what prevents your teeth from moving back to their original positions.
 Neglecting to wear your retainer after Invisalign braces will eventually affect how your smile looks, as well as your overall oral health.

 In this blog post, we’ll go over some of the most frequently asked questions we get from our patients after they complete Invisalign treatment.
 Here’s what you should know about your retainer.

 Why Do My Teeth Move When I Take Off My Retainer?

 Once you’re done with Invisalign treatment, we can understand the reluctance you may feel to wear yet another oral appliance.
 (We promise we’re not trying to torture you!)
-However, it’s important that you wear your retainer as directed by our Invisalign dentists.
+However, it’s important that you wear your retainer as directed by our Invisalign dentist.
 Otherwise, your teeth will gradually shift to their original positions.